Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Introduction to quantum sensing for nuclear and particle physics

-In this paper, quantum sensing is broadly regarded as measurements defined by (i) and (ii) and deal with definition (iii) when relevant examples are available.
-There are many physical realization of quantized energy levels.
+There are many physical realizations of quantized energy levels defined in (i).
 Examples are superconducting qubits \cite{AnnRevCondMatPhys.11.369,ApplPhysRev.6.021318}, mechanical harmonic oscillators including micro- or nanoparticles and suspended mirrors \cite{NatPhys.18.15,RepProgPhys.83.026401}, spin systems in solid state materials such as nitrogen-vacancy centers \cite{AnnRevPhysChem.65.83,PhysRep.528.1,RevModPhys.92.015004}, cold atoms \cite{Science.357.995} and molecules \cite{Science.357.1002} that are often trapped, and trapped ions \cite{ApplPhysRev.6.021314,Science.339.6124}.
-Among them, this paper focuses on cold atoms, molecules, and ions.
-Typically cooled down by laser cooling techniques, they are isolated from the environment very well.
-Rapidly-deveolping trapping and manipulation techniques provide ways to control the quantum state of a single atom, ion, or molecule independently and arbitrarily.
-This capability makes these systems suitable as quantum sensors.
+Among them, this paper focuses on cold atoms and ions.
+Laser cooling and trapping allows them to be kept at the temperature of $\sim1$ mK or lower without any cryogenic systems.
+Coherence can be maintained for seconds thanks to the excellent isolation from the environment.
+Rapidly developing trapping and manipulation techniques enable independent and arbitrary control of the quantum state of a single atom or ion.
+This capability makes these systems suitable for quantum sensors.

-The energy scale where atoms can be controlled using laser is on the order of 1 eV.
-This energy scale is orders of magnitude smaller than the typical energy scale for nuclear and particle physics, which is 100 keV or more.
-The difference between these two energy scales is bridged by the precision measurements that quantum sensors can perform.
-High-energy phenomena manifest in low-energy system as higher-order perturbations, slightly changing the energy levels of the low-energy system compared to the case without such high-energy phenomena.
-High precision measurements can detect such slight differences.
-The most important aspect of applying quantum sensing to nuclear and particle physics is thus the precise measurement of the energy difference of a two-level system affected by the high energy phenomena.

-The low energy phenomena such as electromagnetic forces can become backgrounds when extracting such high-energy phenomena in a low-energy system.
-To discriminate such backgrounds properly, multiple measures are employed.
-In addition, it is essential to have a proper theory that can extract high-energy phenomena from the slight energy shifts.
-The following discussions are centered at how to select an appropriate two-level system to extract a desired high-energy phenomenon, and how to cancel all backgrounds that can potentially mimic the signal.
+When an atomic system is selected as a quantum system, it generally has many energy levels.
+For quantum sensing purpose, specific energy levels are typically selected, and control of the states is performed by applying oscillating electromagnetic fields on or near resonance.
+In such cases, the system can be well approximated as a two-level system consisting of the ground state $|g \rangle$ and the excited state $|e \rangle$.
+The relevant quantities are summarized in Fig. \ref{FigTwoLevel}.
+The energy difference between the two energy levels is $\hbar \omega_0=h\nu_0$, where $h=2 \pi \hbar$ is the Planck constant.
+The excited state has a natural decay linewidth denoted by $\Gamma$.
+The oscillating electromagnetic field has a frequency of $\omega$ detuned by $\delta$ from $\omega_0$.